26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 13. Avoid Emotional Spending

-Much of modern-day sales techniques revolve around getting people to buy things that they don't need or want but feel that they have to have at the moment.
+Many modern-day sales techniques revolve around getting people to buy things they don't need or want but feel they have to have at the moment.

 This is is why there are often chocolates and candies right near the checkout in grocery stores.
 These sales appeal to the emotion in you.
 “I need chocolate”.
 When perhaps chocolate had been the farthest thing from your mind until you saw it in the checkout line.